Dr Sally Brown is Research Fellow within Engineering and the Environment at the University of Southampton.

 Her post-doctoral research has covered the impacts of sea-level rise, globally, European-wide, in Africa, Maldives and Peru, whilst her PhD studies (awarded 2008) on cliff retreat, coastal management and crenulate bay formation focused much more on UK examples.

 To assess the impacts of sea-level rise, she uses the Dynamic Interactive Vulnerability Assessment (DIVA) model , developed by Robert Nicholls in Southampton and other non-Southampton scientists.
 DIVA assesses the global and regional vulnerability of sea-level rise and subsequent impacts, such as land loss, people flooded and the associated costs.
-Sally also supervises dissertations (mostly undergraduate Environmental Scientists ).
+Sally also supervises dissertations and GDP projects (including BSc Environmental Scientists, MSc Engineering in the Coastal Environment and MEng Civil/Environmental Engineering).
 She is an associate member of the Institute of Physics and part of the Environmental Physics Group.
-Sally has also interacted physics and marine science activities through science and engineering busking, such as on the Isle of Wight ferries.
+Sally has also interacted physics and marine science/engineering activities through science and engineering busking, such as on the Isle of Wight ferries and at the Dorset County Show.
+She has also spoken with schools and given presentations to community groups about her research.